janoleko/janoleko.github.io/_pages/about.md

 ---

 Hi, I'm Jan-Ole! <br>
-I'm a PhD student in the <a href="https://www.uni-bielefeld.de/fakultaeten/wirtschaftswissenschaften/lehrbereiche/stats/index.xml" target = "_blank">Statistic and Data Analysis Group</a> at Bielefeld University.
+I'm a PhD student in the <a href="https://www.uni-bielefeld.de/fakultaeten/wirtschaftswissenschaften/lehrbereiche/stats/index.xml" target = "_blank">Statistics and Data Analysis Group</a> at Bielefeld University.

 ## Interests